-Supply to the towns is secure, but identifying a groundwater supply will provide an alternative source to manage any water quality risks and supplement the current supply in dry periods.
+A groundwater will provide an alternative source to manage any potential water quality risks and supplement the current supply in dry periods.

 Initial research and investigation.

-Bore investigations - Chanters Lane, Tylden.
-The bores were drilled in the basalt aquifer to a depth of around 50 meters.
+The bores were drilled into the basalt aquifer to a depth of around 50 metres.

-While the results at one site were promising in terms of potential flow rates, we plan undertake further investigative drilling in the Tylden area in the coming months to see if we can achieve greater yields.
+While the results at one site were promising in terms of potential flow rates, we plan to carry out further investigative drilling in the Kyneton and Tylden area in the next financial year, to see if we can achieve greater yields.

 Our groundwater investigation drilling program continued with observation bores drilled between Kyneton and Fern Hill.